-All financial service providers in New Zealand must be registered on the Financial Service Providers Register (FSPR) to legally provide financial services.
+All financial service providers must generally be registered on the Financial Service Providers Register (FSPR) to legally provide financial services to clients in New Zealand.
 There is a requirement to also be licensed by the FMA or Reserve Bank to provide some financial services.

-Financial service providers include financial advisers, brokers, building societies, credit providers, credit unions, money changers, finance companies, foreign currency exchange dealers, fund managers, insurers, investment portfolio managers, issuers and registered banks.
+Financial service providers include financial advice providers, client money or property services, building societies, credit providers, credit unions, money changers, finance companies, foreign currency exchange dealers, fund managers, insurers, investment portfolio managers, issuers and registered banks.

 Do I need to register as an individual if my employer is registered?

 The Act requires the person or entity that carries on the business to be registered.
-Therefore if you are an employee of a financial services provider company you don't have to be registered unless you are offering certain financial adviser services as explained below.
+Therefore if you are an employee of a financial services provider company you don't have to be registered unless you are offering certain financial advice services.
+If you are a nominated representative of a financial advice provider you do not have to be registered.

 Does my entity need to register if it is only servicing its outstanding loans?